jgomezdans/eoldas_release/doc/example_field.rst

 The structure of the code will be familiar from the sentinel experiment: the only novelty is the use of the ``Sentinel.smooth`` method to perform the smoothing of the parameters.
+Instead of starting from the prior or from the true data, as we did in the synthetic experiment, we use the ``initial`` keyword to feed the smoothed interpolated estimates.

 Some comments
 ^^^^^^^^^^^^^^^